cleuton/djangosample/README.md

 This application is a tutorial on creating Django web apps.
 There's a PDF (in Portuguese) explaining all the steps.
 I will create an english version soon.

+This is the video tutorial for the application: https://youtu.be/8NpG4B0567c (Portuguese / Português).

 ## Install the application